monowireless/MWSDK_docs/en/MWX/content/act_samples/brd_i2c_temphumid.md

 Write commands to operate the sensor.

-In the MWX Libary, you can choose two ways to control the I2C line.
+In the MWX Libary, you can choose two different ways to control the I2C line from the [Wire class object](../api-reference/predefined_objs/wire/README.md).
 This act is using [Helper functions](../api-reference/predefined_objs/wire/wire-helperclass.md).

 `Wire.get_writer(I2C_ADDR)` opens the I2C device and returns a object for reading / writing data.
 If the device is not available, the object `wrt` is evaluated as `false`.